JamieBort/Portfolio-Website/Revamp2020.md

 * Created a `preliminaryExploration` branch.
 Last left off working there.
 Am about to start this [ReusableComponentsTutorial](https://github.com/JamieBort/LearningDirectory/tree/master/WebComponents/ReusableComponentsTutorial) tutorial to use for this site. <- **not sure what the status of this is**.

-* Am working on the [Work on accessibility issues](https://trello.com/c/QiXs2V0r/164-work-on-accessibility-issues) Trello card.
+* Am working on the [Work on accessibility issues](https://trello.com/c/QiXs2V0r/164-work-on-accessibility-issues) Trello card. <- **not sure what the status of this is**.

+* am working on adding my resume.

 ### Next Steps
 1. Fix appearance for mobile design.
 Specifically